 (3) The appraised value of each Aircraft set forth above is the lesser of the average and median values of such Aircraft as appraised by three independent appraisal and consulting firms.
-In the case of the new Aircraft, such appraisals indicate appraised base value, projected as of the scheduled delivery month of the applicable Aircraft, and in the case of the currently-owned Aircraft, such appraisals indicate appraised base value, adjusted for the maintenance status of the applicable Aircraft.
-These appraisals are based upon varying assumptions and methodologies.
+In the case of the new Aircraft, such appraisals indicate appraised base value, projected as of the scheduled delivery month of the applicable Aircraft, and in the case of the currently-owned Aircraft, such appraisals indicate appraised base value, adjusted for the maintenance status of the applicable Aircraft, appraisals are based upon varying assumptions and methodologies.
 An appraisal is only an estimate of value and should not be relied upon as a measure of realizable value.
 See "Risk Factors - Risk Factors Relating to the Certificates and the Offering - The Appraisals Are Only Estimates of Aircraft Value".
+The appraised value of each other new Boeing 737-824 aircraft that Continental may choose to finance pursuant to this Offering is higher than or equal to the appraised value of each of the new Aircraft of the same model listed above.
+See "Description of the Aircraft and the Appraisals - The Appraisals".